overture-stack/score/docs/operation/operation.md

 make clean start-score-server
 ```

-#### Start the score-server (Mac M1 Users)
+#### Start the score-server (Apple Silicon Users)

-On a Mac M1 you must set the Docker BuildKit environment variable to the legacy builder.
+If using Apple Silicon you must set the Docker BuildKit environment variable to the legacy builder.

 ```bash
 DOCKER_BUILDKIT=0 make clean start-score-server